mmatiaschek/pypdfocr-docker/README.md

 ### How i use this image

-1. I use Scanner Pro on iOS (scanbot on Android) to scan and uplaod documents to a WebDAV folder without OCR
+1. I use Scanner Pro on iOS (scanbot on Android) to scan and upload documents to a WebDAV folder without OCR
 2. The WebDAV folder is hosted on my Synology DiskStation NAS via HTTPS and shared between devices with CloudStation
 3. I run this PyPDFOCR on Docker manually on Mac OS X or hosted on a local server